WillWu111/FreeSwim/README.md

 ## **Methodology** 🧠

-- **Coarse-to-Fine Generation**: 🖥️ The initial video is generated at the model’s native resolution and refined through a high-resolution upsampling process.
+- **Coarse-to-Fine Generation**: 🖥️ The initial video is generated at the model's native resolution and refined through a high-resolution upsampling process.
 - **Inward Sliding-Window Attention**: 🔄 Ensures that the receptive field during inference matches the training resolution, maintaining local coherence.
 - **Cross-Attention Override**: 🌐 A dual-path mechanism where the full-attention branch provides global semantic guidance to the window attention branch, ensuring high-quality output without repetitive patterns.
 - **Feature Reuse Strategy**: 🔁 Reduces computational costs by reusing cross-attention features from the full-attention branch during inference, enabling high-resolution generation with minimal performance loss.